Jayashsatolia403/techwondoe_assignment/README.md

     docker build --tag techwondoe-assignment .
     docker run -d -p 5000:5000 techwondoe-assignment

+How to test API using moto_test.py file in the project :

+you can run the file using command :

+    python3 moto_test.py

+to check if it gives any error.
+If you are willing to test individual service you can run the functions specific to that service only.

-How to test API using my test.py included in the project :
+How to test API using my general_tests/test.py included in the project :

     python3 test.py